varun-ramani/maskifai-server/README.md

 Introducing Maskif.ai, the AI-powered smart lock.
 Maskif.ai uses computer vision to detect people who are not wearing a mask and then subsequently locks the door to keep them out.
 Maskif.ai is compatible with Google Home, and thus can be used with a multitude of smart devices.
-Here is a video which includes a demo and some more information about what Maskif.ai does
+Here is a video which includes a demo and some more information about what Maskif.ai does: https://www.youtube.com/watch?v=EG8_0GUnhqg&feature=youtu.be

 # How it works
 This repository communicates with a mobile app that's hosted in the Maskif.ai client repo (link above)